andrew-french-xero/summer-of-tech-js-101/instructions/07 - Objects.md

 Have a go at playing with some objects!

-* Investigate some of the properties on basic objects, such as a `number` or a `boolean`.
+* Investigate some of the properties on basic objects, such as a `Number` or a `Boolean`.
 Chrome Dev Tools are really helpful for discovering the possibilities!
 * Play with the Math object a bit.
 What kind of mathematical operations can you do?
 * There are other built-in Objects available to you in JavaScript.
 Have a look and see what you find! [`Date`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date) is a particularly useful one!